tommenx/get-ready-for-job/README.md

-# get readay for find job
+# get ready to find a job